 Our focus areas include college and career readiness, degree completion, economic and community development, and the Juntos program.

-Interim Director: Spirit Brooks
+Program Leader: Spirit Brooks

 Outdoor School is a transformative, immersive experience that instills environmental literacy and positive learning behaviors in students.
 It also encourages a belief that Oregon is a special place, with ecosystems they can enjoy and protect.
 The OSU Extension Service is a trusted partner with the state and with local school districts for administering Outdoor School.